Étienne-Émile Baulieu

-Biography
+Early life and education

-Baulieu was born Émile Blum to Jewish parents in Strasbourg, France.
-His father, who died when he was four was Léon Blum, a physician, and an early specialist in diabetes.
+Baulieu was born Émile Blum to Jewish parents in Strasbourg, France, on 12 December 1926.
+His father, who died when Baulieu was four, was Léon Blum, a physician and an early specialist in diabetes.
 Baulieu changed his name during World War II when his family fled to the area near Grenoble and he engaged in the French resistance.
-After the war he attended the Faculté de Médecine de Paris and became a doctor of medicine in 1955.
-He studied further under his mentor Max Fernand Jayle in the field of steroid hormones and obtained his PhD degree in 1963 at the Lycée Pasteur, Faculté de Médecine and Faculté des Sciences in Paris.
+After the war, he attended the Faculté de Médecine de Paris and became a physician in 1955.
+He studied further under his mentor Max Fernand Jayle (1913–1978) in the field of steroid hormones and obtained his PhD in 1963 at the Faculté de Médecine and Faculté des Sciences in Paris.

+Career

-In 1963 Baulieu was named director of INSERM, and in 1970 he became a Professor of Biochemistry at the Faculty of Medicine of Bicêtre, affiliated with University of Paris-South.
-Since 2004 Baulieu is a member of the French "Ethical Advisory Committee" (Comité consultatif national d'éthique) for science and health.
-He is also associated with the "Institute of Longevity and Aging" [L'Institut de la longévité, des vieillesses et du vieillissement].
-In 2008, he started the Institut Baulieu to foster research into healthy longevity.
+In 1963 Baulieu was named a research director (equivalent to a research full professor) at INSERM, and in 1970 he became a professor of Biochemistry at the Faculty of Medicine of Bicêtre, affiliated with University of Paris-South.
+Since 2004, Baulieu was a member of the French "Ethical Advisory Committee" (Comité Consultatif National d'Ethique) for science and health.
+He was also associated with the "Institute of Longevity and Aging" (L'Institut de la longévité, des vieillesses et du vieillissement).
+In 2008, he started the Institut Baulieu, a research program to study and treat neurodegenerative diseases, and foster research into healthy longevity.

+He served as president of the French Academy of Sciences and as a member of the United States' National Academy of Sciences.

 Research

-Baulieu has had an ongoing interest in dehydroepiandrosterone (DHEA).
+Baulieu had an ongoing interest in dehydroepiandrosterone (DHEA).
 In 1960 he demonstrated that DHEA was the main adrenal androgen, was largely conjugated as a hydrophilic sulfate, and described its metabolism and functions.
 He worked to uncover the production of estrogens by the placenta during pregnancy and this led to the concept of DHEA being a "prohormone".
-Upon the invitation of Seymour Lieberman Baulieu became visiting scientist at the Columbia University in 1961–1962, and during this time he met Gregory Pincus, the father of the "birth control pill".
+Upon the invitation of Seymour Lieberman, Baulieu became a visiting scientist at Columbia University in 1961–1962, and during this time he met Gregory Pincus, the father of the "birth control pill".
 Baulieu then turned to more studies in contraception and in the regulation of fertility and pregnancy.
 He became a pioneer in the description of intracellular sex steroid receptors and identified major intracellular participants such as the heat shock proteins.
 He worked on the progesterone receptor and androgen receptor.
 While steroid receptors are generally found within the cell, Baulieu identified a membrane receptor for a steroid hormone in Xenopus laevis.

 Neurosteroids

 Baulieu discovered that DHEA and pregnenolone are produced in the brain and introduced the term "neurosteroids" in 1981.
 These steroids are active in the nervous system, help repair myelin, protect the nervous system, and enhance memory.
-Such agents may prove to be useful in the maintenance of brain function during age, and Baulieu suggests that use of DHEA in the elderly may ameliorate certain age-associated deficits including memory loss and depressive mood.
-Baulieu conducts clinical research about the potential benefits of DHEA in the elderly population.
+Such agents may prove to be useful in the maintenance of brain function during age, and Baulieu suggested that use of DHEA in the elderly may ameliorate certain age-associated deficits including memory loss and depressive mood.
+Baulieu conducted clinical research about the potential benefits of DHEA in the elderly population.